 Dr. Richard Nichols and Dr. Joseph Harvey have the knowledge and tools to detect a condition called peripheral artery disease (PAD).
 PAD alone isn’t life-threatening, however, it’s closely associated with heart disease, stroke, and other conditions that can be deadly.

-Symptoms You May Not Notice
+Symptoms of Peripheral Artery Disease You May Not Notice

 If you have PAD, you may not have any symptoms at all, or if you do have symptoms, you may not recognize them.
 For example, the most common symptom is cramping in your calves, called claudication, when you walk or climb stairs.
 If you don’t exercise often or regularly, you may well mistake that cramping as muscle soreness.